psathyrella/partis/docs/output-formats.md

 best_ptn = cpath.best()  # return best partition
 ```

+#### N-padding, read length, and "non-biological" insertions and deletions

+As detailed elsewhere, partis first annotates all sequences with a Smith-Waterman (SW) algorithm, then uses these annotations to build and run an HMM to get final HMM annotations.
+During SW annotation, anything in the observed sequences that is 5' of V or 3' of J is trimmed off, with the removed bits saved in `leader_seqs` and `c_gene_seqs` (see table below).
+Observed sequences that, on the other hand, do not extend to the 5' end of V or 3' end of J are recorded as having "non-biological" deletions (`v_5p_del` and `j_3p_del`).
+Before beginning the HMM, the SW annotations are N-padded such that all sequences with the same CDR3 length have the same number of bases both to 5' and 3' of the CDR3.
+This is necessary since the HMM can only operate on same-length sequences (and only considers sequences as potentially clonal that have the same CDR3 length).
+These N pads are recorded as "non-biological" insertions (`fv_insertion` and `jf_insertion`), and they mean that the final HMM annotations won't have V 5' or J 3' deletions (they're instead filled with Ns).

 #### description of keys

 Keys in the annotation dictionary are either per-family keys (that have one value for the entire rearrangement event) or per-sequence keys (that consist of a list of values, one for each sequence).